sanjirhabib/fox/readme.md

 # Fox Language
 Fox language.
-Transcompiles souce into into human readable C. Generated code maintains your original format, comment and indention, lines are exactly the same in number as your original source.
+Transcompiles source into into human readable C. Generated code maintains your original format, comment and indention, lines are exactly the same in number as your original source.

 ## Features